Diving the Galápagos

 Know before you go

-• Book your hotel in advance using a site like Bookings.com.
+- Book your hotel in advance using a site like Booking.com.
 In addition to online reviews, we considered details like proximity to the main pier, restaurants, and dive shops.

 At the airport in mainland Ecuador